someshprajapati/kafka-zookeeper/README.md

 We will install the ZooKeeper first and then followed by the Kafka.

-1. Install and configure the ZooKeeper in single mode.
+1. Install and configure the ZooKeeper in standalone mode.

 2. Install and configure the ZooKeeper in cluster mode.

 3. Install the ZooKeeper UI.

-4. Install and configure the Kafka in single mode.
+4. Install and configure the Kafka in standalone mode.

 5. Install and configure the Kafka in cluster mode.